accesscode-2-1/ice-cream-sandwich/unit-0/week-5.md

 **Alvin**

+* Last week's medium post: https://medium.com/@ahhhlvin/the-completion-of-access-code-unit-0-16ade1f75a0b
+* Last week’s goal: Understand how and when to use the different types of collections !
+* What went well (what goals did you meet?): I was able to become more famliar with using for each loops and the concept behind using them
+* What could have gone better (what were some challenges you faced?
+Did you overcome them?
+How?): Learning how to create the specific code from scratch when creating programs
+* What is your goal for next week?: To review old concepts that we have learned already and solify it more!
+* What do you need help with? (peers sign up to help if they can): understanding when to use the different collection types!

+**George**

 * Last week's medium post:
 * Last week’s goal:
 * What went well (what goals did you meet?):
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?):
 * What is your goal for next week?:
 * What do you need help with? (peers sign up to help if they can):

-**George**

-* Last week's medium post: https://medium.com/@gmsyrimis/feelings-and-reactions-f11004120775
-* Last week’s goal: Classes
-* What went well (what goals did you meet?): I know classes and objects by heart
-* What could have gone better (what were some challenges you faced?
-Did you overcome them?
-How?): I don't know
-* What is your goal for next week?: JSON
-* What do you need help with? (peers sign up to help if they can): JSON

 **Jorge**